cston/csharplang/proposals/discriminated-unions.md

 ```
 _Should `enum _Tag { }` be declared outside of `Option<T>` to avoid making it generic?_

 Member names can be used in pattern matching.
+Untyped members use the syntax of constant patterns and typed members use the syntax of property patterns.
 ```C#
 static T GetValue<T>(Option<T> option) =>
     option switch